Chapter 3: Nutrition & Diet

 Explanation

 Fermented foods like yogurt, kefir, sauerkraut, kimchi, and miso contain live microorganisms and bioactive compounds that positively shape the gut microbiome.
-A recent Stanford study showed that increasing fermented food intake for just 10 weeks boosted microbiome diversity and reduced inflammatory markers.
+A Stanford study showed that increasing fermented food intake for just 10 weeks boosted microbiome diversity and reduced inflammatory markers.

 How Memorial Longevity Clinic Can Help

-The information provided on this page is for educational and informational purposes only and is not intended as medical advice.
-This content should not replace professional medical consultation, diagnosis, or treatment.
-Always seek the guidance of your physician or other qualified healthcare provider before making any changes to your health, lifestyle, or treatment plan.
+Disclaimer: The information provided on this page is for educational and informational purposes only and is not intended as medical advice.
+Always seek the guidance of your physician or other qualified healthcare provider.